rstamatov/FAST-CHIMP/README.md

 6. Apply the provided Embedseg model on the images in the "resized" folder.
 The model will place the segmentations in a folder "inference/prediction".

 ## Registration
-7. Pairwise registration is necessary for propagating the segmentation labels over time.
+Pairwise registration is necessary for propagating the segmentation labels over time.
 Two substeps are necessary: elastix registration and Voxelmorph registration.

 #### Elastix registration
+7. Create the registration batch file by running the script "affine_registration.py", giving it the first and last time points as arguments.
+For example:

+   python affine_registration.py 1000 1200

-8. Run the script register_pairs.bat which invokes separate elastix commands for each pair of images.
+8. Run the script register_pairs.bat, generated automatically by the previous step.
+It invokes separate elastix commands for each pair of images.
 The results will be automatically saved in a folder called "results_pairs".
+This step is the most time consuming, it can take a few hours depending on the machine, and if you have hundreds of images.

 #### Voxelmorph registration
-No action is necessary here, the Voxelmorph model will be used at the next step - the tracking procedure.
+No action is necessary here, the Voxelmorph model will be used automatically at the next step - the tracking procedure.

+## Arranging registration files
+Run the script reorganize_affine_registrations.py

 ## Tracking
-9. Run the batch file propagate_all.bat.
+10. Run the batch file propagate_all.bat.
 It uses the python script.

 ## Visualize results and perform manual corrections